iwatake2222/ros2_monitor_grafana/README.md

 ### 2. Prepare InfluxDB

-- Create your InfluxDB account
+- Create your [InfluxDB Cloud 2.0 account](https://www.influxdata.com/) (You can use your Google account)
+  - Find your token, org and url
 - Or, run a local Docker container as described below

 ### 3. Prepare Grafana

-- Create your Grafana account
+- Create your [Grafana account](https://grafana.com/) (You can use your Google account)
 - Or, run a local Docker container as described below

 ### 4. Run your ROS 2 application